 Yet take note, almost a quarter of these patients did not achieve the level of success we were aiming for.
 In that sense, failure was part of the risk we both took as physicians and patients.

 These procedures, despite the successes and 30 years of experience developing them, remain in continuous development.
-They are constantly improving, most recently with the additions of growth factors and stem cells.
+They are constantly improving, most recently with the additions of growth factors, lubricants, and native repair cells.
 However, they don’t always work.
 Some knees and some patients will fail our best efforts.
 Our patients are counseled about this before surgery.
 We partner with them in the experience of solving difficult problems in novel ways.
 Fortunately, we have developed salvage procedures in the event the first try fails.
 However, failure is our teacher.
 Failure teaches us which patients, which procedures will work and how to improve them.
 Without failure the field does not advance and patients are stuck with metal and plastic solutions, which, while not bad, are not for everyone.
 Worse still, many patients are told to live with their pain and wait until they are older for a joint replacement.
 Is the fear of failure really worth living in pain for a decade or more?